qeesung/gitaly/.gitlab/issue_templates/Production Training.md

 - [ ] Join an ongoing investigation, or pick up a new incoming issue.
 (Add the current milestone and ~"workflow::in dev" while assignign the issue to yourself.)
 Ask for help and guidance shamelessly. :slight_smile:
 - [ ] Monitor `#g_gitaly` for incoming questions, direct them to our [intake flow](https://handbook.gitlab.com/handbook/engineering/infrastructure/core-platform/systems/gitaly/#customer-issues)

+## Finally

+Add yourself to the oncall rotation by raising a MR.

+FIXME: details

 /confidential
 /assign me